Stanley, Hong Kong: Murray House

 Murray House is a Victorian-era building originally built in the present-day business district of Central in 1846 as officers' quarters of the Murray Barracks, the building was relocated to Stanley during the 2000s.

 Stanley Plaza

 Adjacent to Murray House and Lung Tak Court, Stanley Plaza opened in 2001.
 It includes a shopping arcade and an outdoor community amphitheatre.
-The complex is owned by The Link REIT.
+The complex is owned by Link REIT.
 Numerous free concerts and events are held in the amphitheatre throughout the year.
 In November 2011, Stanley Plaza reopened after a major renovation which was part of the transfer from government ownership to Link REIT ownership.
 A number of Asian and western restaurants, a supermarket, Starbucks, McDonald's and a variety of shops can be found in Stanley Plaza.
 Well integrated with the Stanley Main Street waterfront and historic Murray House, Stanley Plaza provides convenient access to nearby tourist spots such as Tin Hau Temple and Stanley Ma Hang Park.